Safe-Haven Demand Boosts Interest in Gold

 Venezuela to sell gold ingots to pensioners as inflation soars

 Venezuela’s president Nicolas Maduro will turn to gold bullion in an effort to save the nation’s economy reports Bloomberg.
 The country’s now-infamous hyperinflation has seen the local currency diminish at a rate of over 100,000 percent, with the IMF forecasting an inflation rate of 1 million percent in the near future.

 Maduro will look to preserve citizens’ savings by introducing gold-backed certificates, set to become available this month.
 The notes will be backed by 1.5 and 2.5-gram gold ingots and are meant to serve as an alternative to holding capital in the nation’s plummeting currency.
 Although aimed primarily at pensioners, the notes will be purchasable by anyone in the country looking to protect themselves against inflation.

 During the broadcast, Maduro highlighted the importance of gold certificates as a way for Venezuelans to maintain access to cars and other important purchases.
-The president shared his faith in the plan, stating that the gold-backed notes are sufficient to restore the economy and assure the well-being of his citizens.canada, china, pension, safe haven, tariffs, venezuela
+The president shared his faith in the plan, stating that the gold-backed notes are sufficient to restore the economy and assure the well-being of his citizens.canada, china, Featured, pension, safe haven, tariffs, venezuela